CGurity/SDA/en/_activities/0103-Data mapping and classification.md

    Pieces of information mapping

-2. Along with the pieces of information into view, briefly explain the concepts of Availability, Integrity and Confidentiality, which are frequently used in information security to explain the different types of commitment to information.
-It is suggested to develop concise concepts and review other references to have a broader understanding:
+2. With the pieces of information in view, briefly explain the concepts of Availability, Integrity and Confidentiality, which are frequently used in information security to explain the different types of compromise of information.
+It is suggested to develop concise definitions and review other references for a broader understanding:
    * **Availability:** It is the ability to always be within reach of those who need it.
 For example, when a server runs out of power, it threatens the availability of the information contained in it.
    *  **Integrity:** Is the ability to be reliable, in the sense that its content has not been manipulated or altered by a third party.
 For example, for a malicious third party to take a database of victims and modify the information is considered a threat to the integrity.
    * **Confidentiality:** It is the ability to be accessible only to those who correspond by definition.
 For example, when a third party can read emails that are sent by two people, it is considered a threat to the confidentiality of the information transmitted by mail.